 Now in its sixth generation, the Chevrolet Camaro is going strong in terms of sales and popularity.
 The original model was released in 1966 and quickly became one of the most recognizable muscle cars of the time.
 Eventually, the popularity of muscle cars faded, but Camaro fans kept it on the market.

 The second generation got a wider design, making it more practical for families and everyday driving.
 However, the powerful engine options that made it so popular were still available.
-The Camaro was discontinued in 1989, but Chevrolet brought it back after a 20-year absence, much to the delight of the original car’s fans.
+The Camaro was discontinued in 2002, but Chevrolet brought it back for 2010, much to the delight of the original car’s fans.

 Thanks to the Camaro’s great performance and design, it has become a popular car among collectors.
 You can buy a newer Camaro for as low as $25,000 or a classic Camaro for just a few thousand more.
 However, some rarer models have sold for six-digit figures.
 Here are some of the coolest, most expensive Camaros ever sold.